duriantaco/neutrix/docs/guide/best-practises.md

 ### Structure Your State Thoughtfully

 Your store's state structure is crucial for maintainability and performance.
-Looking at how Spyn implements paths and updates, here's how to organize your state effectively:
+Looking at how neutrix implements paths and updates, here's how to organize your state effectively:

 ```typescript
 // ❌ Avoid deeply nested state